vorj/clpy/README.md

 ## Recommended system

-We develop and test ClPy in following environments.
+We develop and test ClPy in the following environments.

 * Primary machine
 	* OS: Ubuntu 16.04.4 LTS